Living with serious chronic diseases

 Learn how our investigational therapies work

-Our investigational therapies start with human cells engineered to produce therapeutic molecules that may be missing or deficient in the body, including proteins, antibodies and hormones.
+Our investigational therapies start with human cells engineered to produce therapeutic molecules that may be missing or deficient in the body, including proteins, enzymes and other therapeutic molecules.

 We then put the cells into tiny spheres, which were designed to do two things: